Notarial Services are available by appointment only.

 Appointments can be booked here (https://australianhighcommissionsingapore.setmore.com/).
 Please ensure that you book the correct appointment.
 Failure to book the correct appointment may result in your appointment being rescheduled to a later date.

 Please provide feedback to us on our Consular, Notarial and Passport services to [email protected]

 Some Australian Federal and State laws require that a signature on a document be witnessed by an Australian Consular Officer or have other procedures applied before the document can be used for legal purposes, or in an Australian court of law.
 Solicitors, justices of the peace, and notaries public normally perform these functions in Australia.
-It is possible for solicitors, justices of the peace or public notaries in Singapore to also perform these services.
+It may be possible for solicitors, justices of the peace or public notaries in Singapore to also perform these services.

 Notarial services are provided by Consular Officers for Australians.
 They are also provided in cases where the documents are Australian in origin, or are intended for use in Australia, or have been requested by an Australian Federal, State or Local Government authority.

 Below is a summary of what services we can provide.
 For more detailed information, please visit: